CDRH/datura/docs/1_setup/config.md

   slug:
 ```

-These are used to pass information into the XSL script.
+These are used to pass information into the XSL scripts.
 You may add any additional ones which you would like directly in your collection's configuration file.
 Copy them into different environments if you need different URLs for development than production, etc.

 #### private.yml

-Things in `private.yml` always override things in `public.yml` and also are not committed to version control.
+Things in `private.yml` always override things in `public.yml` and also are NOT committed to version control.
 This means two things:

 - you can keep them out of the public eye
 - easier to run the same environment from two places

-Speaking to the first point, you may, for example, not want your solr_path endpoint availabe in github:
+Speaking to the first point, you may, for example, not want your solr_path endpoint available in github:

 `solr_path: http://your_server:8080/solr`